glenneth1/purplasylum/pages/albums.md

 [Primal Scream - Come Ahead](primalhead.html) - funk meets punk, with grenades in the trunk.

 [Kim Deal - Nobody Loves You More](dealmore.html) - Nobody Loves You More, is a masterful evolution of her sound, blending personal loss, creative exploration, and timeless alt-rock brilliance.

+[The Weather Station - Humanhood](weatherstation.html) - A bold exploration of human experience, weaving sophisticated pop with avant-garde sensibilities while finding beauty in life's contrasts.